pandaive/CarND-Advanced-Lane-Lines/writeup_template.md

 #### 3. Describe how (and identify where in your code) you performed a perspective transform and provide an example of a transformed image.

 I applied perspective transform before thresholding, not too loose too much of the upper lines part from thresholded image.
-The code for my perspective transform includes a file `transform_perspective.py` and a file `warp.py` both in _methods_ directory.
-I also used a separate script for generating transform matrix and reversed transform matrix, so it's not repeated in processing of every image (this file can be found in _utils_ direcotry and is called `get_perspective_transform_matrix.py`).
+The code for my perspective transform includes a file `transform_perspective.py` in `methods` directory.
+I also used a separate script for generating transform matrix and reversed transform matrix, so it's not repeated in processing of every image (this file can be found in `utils` direcotry and is called `get_perspective_transform_matrix.py`).
-I chose the hardcode the source and destination points in the following manner:
+I chose to hardcode the source and destination points in the following manner:

 ```python
 a = (276,imshape[0]-50)